 It is a truism that the smaller the class, the more individual attention students receive, the higher their academic performance should be.
 A consideration of the lecturer-student ratio in colleges is therefore important.
 In 2002 (Powell & Hall, 2004), the lecturer-student ratio was 1:20.
 In 2010, the ratio is 1:32.
 This means that class sizes have increased significantly over the decade to a ratio approximating the norm proposed for the schooling system (between 1:35 and 1:40).
 An essentially favourable lecturer: student ratio in the college system does suggest, however, that student outcomes should be much better than they are.
-Provincially, the ratio is 1:26 while the ratio for this college is 1:28.
-In this case the college's ratio is slightly worse than the provincial average which in turn is very favourable compared to the national average ratio.
+Provincially, the ratio is 1:26.
+The ratio for this college is 1:27.
+On average, the province has a more favourable lecturer to student ratios than the rest of the country.